-Potassium, other electrolytes and creatinine levels in the blood are often monitored.
-This is especially necessary in older women, if high doses are prescribed, in patients taking other medicines (due to drug interactions) and in those with heart or kidney problems.
+Potassium, other electrolytes and creatinine levels in the blood are often monitored in older women, if high doses are prescribed, in patients taking other medicines (due to drug interactions) and in those with heart or kidney problems.
 Monitoring is not considered necessary in healthy women.
 Spironolactone should not be taken in pregnancy or during lactation (see Lactation and medications used in dermatology).

 Spironolactone is prohibited in athletic competition (requires therapeutic use exemption).